codenet/col733-cloud/storage-zookeeper.md

 Can we skip putting reads in the logs as reads do not modify the state machine?
 Replicating entries in the log is a *heavy* operation requiring persistence and consensus.
 Skipping putting reads into the log will help performance since typical workloads tend to be read-heavy.
+Following shows the read/write operations done by a Yahoo's crawler service (Figure 2 of the paper).

 <img width=200 src="assets/figs/zk-rw.png">